 Soy sauce pan – fried noodles or soy sauce chow mein is a famous Cantonese chow mein dish, enjoying a high popularity especially for breakfast time inside China.

 Well, this is one of my favorite Cantonese dishes in addition to shrimp dumpling, char Sui bao etc. In Chinese languages, this chow mein recipe is named as “豉油王炒麵”, which literally means pan-fried noodles with premium soy sauces.
 Usually Hong Kong style thin noodles are called as the main ingredient.
 And premium soy sauces are responsible for all flavors.
 If you love this kind of fried noodles, try beef chow fun, which rice noodles are called instead of egg noodles.

-1. Cook the noodles shorter than the instruction listed on the bag.
-Depending on the size of the noodles you are using, I would recommend 1 minute to 2 minutes cooking time for the noodles firstly.
-But if you want a softened taste at the end, do as instruction told.
+Cook the noodles shorter than the instruction listed on the bag.
+Depending on the size of the noodles you are using.
+If you using Cantonese style chow mein, cook the noodles for 1 minute and separate during boiling.

 - 100 g dried egg noodles , thinner ones are better

 - 1 cup bean sprouts remove the roots , cut into sections